palewire/first-visual-story/tutorial/charts.md

 ## Add the charts to the page

-In the `index.html` file, we’ll find a spot below the cards section for the charts.
+In the `index.html` file, we’ll find a spot before the cards section for the charts.
 Let’s wrap our charts HTML in `<section>` tags to keep things orderly.
 We'll also add a headline and short introduction to the section.

 ```
 <section>
-  <h2>A South L.A. neighborhood stands apart</h2>
+  <h3>A South L.A. neighborhood stands apart</h3>
   <p>Harvard Park's 2016 homicide total was its highest in at least 15 years despite a downward trend in killings across L.A.
 County.</p>
   </section>
 ```